Sri Avinashilingam Home Science College for Women was established

 Institute for Home Science and Higher Education for Women and is

-marching towards the twenty fifth year as a University.
+marching towards the twenty eighth year as a University.

 Dr. T.S.K.
 Meenakshisundaram has assumed the Chancellorship on